 Well, not Woodstock exactly.
 I do, however, remember July 20.

-We drove over to the rich neighbors (pig farmers) to watch the coverage on their color television.
-Their fine house had begun as an undocumented granary.
-We looked down on them a bit because our fine farm house had begun as a one room school house (and remains the core of today's Ranch Mansion).
-At the neighbor's we watched black and white moon images on a color television.
+We watched the coverage on the neighbor's color television; black and white moon video on a color tee-vee.
 A bit of a giggle, perhaps, for 2015 hipsters.
 But.
 It.
 Was.
 The.
 Moon.
 Landing.
 Let's see the 2015 worldwyde interwebs top that.

 I remember the six weeks leading up to the moon landing also.
 I'd managed to catch a batch of impetigo, probably from, as the local Marcus Welby put it, "playing with those filthy Mexican kids."

 Wasn't very PC of ol' Marc, now was it?
 He was right on the diagnosis, though, and right about the Mexican kids.
 They were filthy.
-Taught me to cuss in Spanish, a skill I rely on to this very day.
+Taught me to cuss right proper, a skill I rely on to this very day.
 They also gave me, indirectly via the S. Aureus infection, an opportunity to grow a pair and man up about getting injections.